jolhoeft/websession.rs/README.md

 The default implementation uses eight (8) rounds of `bcrypt`.
 You should run `cargo bench` to see how long it takes to run `bcrypt` on your target system.
-If 8 rounds takes less than 0.01 seconds (10,000,000 nanoseconds) or more than 0.25 seconds (250,000,000, you should use implement your own `BackingStore` which uses more or fewer rounds, as needed (or, of course, a different encryption method).
+If 8 rounds takes less than 0.01 seconds (10,000,000 nanoseconds) or more than 0.25 seconds (250,000,000 ns), you should use implement your own `BackingStore` which uses more or fewer rounds, as needed (or, of course, a different encryption method).
 (Each additional round doubles computation time, so increase the number by 2 to quadruple the time per hash or decrease it by 2 to quarter the time per hash.)

+Once you choose a number of rounds (or accept the default), you can't change it without either invalidating all existing passwords or devising a mechanism to transparently migrate users as they authenticate.

 ## Licensing